pavanreddy-1729/sales-performance-analysis/README.md

 - Product and category performance comparison
 - Region-wise sales performance

-## Dashboard Preview
-(Add screenshot in the images folder and link it here)

 ## Key Insights
 - Insight 1: (example: Top 20% products contribute majority of revenue)